nathan-i-martin/websocket-provider/README.md

 Close the connection.
 ### `.kill()`
 Kill the connection.
 The only difference between this and `.close()` is that this will not allow the connection to be restarted; even if `.reconnect()` has been set.
 ### `.reconnect()`
 Set this Websocket to attempt to reconnect after a delay (in seconds).
 Default's to disabled
+- *param* `delay` - Default `null` - The amount of time to wait (in seconds) before attempting to reconnect.
+If set to `null`, the connection will not attempt to reconnect on close.